kylehh/kylehh.github.io/_posts/2025/25-03-18-Quantization.md

 ![Alt text](/assets/images/2025/25-03-18-Quantization_files/outliners.png)
 So instead of per-tensor quantization, we can consider per-token and per-channel quantization.
 ![Alt text](/assets/images/2025/25-03-18-Quantization_files/pertoken.png)
 The outliners are mainly concentrated in certain **channels**.
-So we can shift them into weights
+So we can shift them into weights.
 ![Alt text](/assets/images/2025/25-03-18-Quantization_files/channels.png)

 ## 2 AWQ
 This is 4-bit quantization also from Han's group, and here are Han's [talk](https://www.youtube.com/watch?v=3dYLj9vjfA0), [zhihu(really good explanations)](https://zhuanlan.zhihu.com/p/697761176), and [paper](https://arxiv.org/pdf/2306.00978)

 The goal is to get weight only quantization for single-batch LLM performance.
-(W8A8 only good for batch serving)
+(W8A8 is only good for batch serving and not enough for single-query LLM inference)
 ![Alt text](/assets/images/2025/25-03-18-Quantization_files/w4a16.png)

 1. Only 1% of salient weight is important for the results. and the paper found out choosing the salient weight based on *weight* is similar to *random* choosing.
 So **Activation-aware** selection method is used.